AlexCassell/react-boardgame/README.md

 * Roll 12 sided die.
 * Player pieces move automatically, unless there is a direction of choice.
 * Most spaces are purchaseable.
+* Chance cards will be given after landed on specific spaces.

 <h3>Maybe Features:</h3>